-Bats provide critical ecosystem services across the globe, ranging from pollination and seed dispersal to insect control.
+Bats provide critical ecosystem services across the globe.
 In the United States, all bats are insectivorous and consume up to twice their body weight in insects every night.
-Their voracious appetite is estimated to replace at least $3.7 billion dollars in pesticide use across the U.S., saving farmers $74 per acre.
+Their voracious appetite is estimate to replace at least $3.7 billion dollars in pesticide use across the U.S., saving farmers $74 per acre.
 Preserving bat populations is important for both the ecosystem and the humans who rely on the services they provide.

-To achieve this goal, we are using three methods.
-First, we are using bat detectors to identify when and where bats are moving in eastern Nebraska, throughout the year.
-These detectors record the ultrasonic acoustic signals bats use to navigate and allow us to determine the species present and activity levels at recording locations.
-Starting in 2014 we placed acoustic detectors on silos and grain bins around East–Central Nebraska.
-Currently, there are 21 detectors recording from March to November.
+To achieve this goal, we used acoustic detectors to record the echolocation calls of passing bats at locations across East–Central Nebraska.
+Twenty-two detectors were placed on grain legs and silos with the cooperation of private landowners and recorded from April-November 2015 and 2016.
+We recorded almost 1 million bat passes and identified 677,000 to species.
 The data are being used to identify the timing of bat migration in the area and to create a spatial map of bat activity, allowing us to determine if any migratory corridors exist in the area.
-Second, a separate acoustic grid of more than 50 detectors will be placed along the Missouri River floodplain during the fall migratory period to determine if and how the river and bluff lines are being used during migration.
-Finally, bats are being captured in order to collect fur samples.
-The isotope levels from these samples will help us determine the migratory period and the catchment area of migratory bats.
+A separate acoustic grid of more than 50 detectors will be placed along the Missouri River floodplain during the fall migratory period to determine if and how the river and bluff lines are being used during migration.

 Project WebsiteNebraska Bat Migration Project